Richie Narvaez

 Richie Narvaez (born 1965) is an American author and professor.
 In 2020, he won an Agatha Award and an Anthony Award for his novel Holly Hernandez and the Death of Disco.
 His work focuses on the Puerto Rican and Nuyorican experience.

 Early life and education

 Narvaez's parents came to New York from Puerto Rico, and he was born and raised in Williamsburg, Brooklyn.
 He attended Brooklyn Technical High School.
 After graduating from the State University of New York at Stony Brook with a master's degree, he worked as a journalist for magazines such as Cable Guide and TV Guide.
-He currently teaches at the Fashion Institute of Technology in New York City.
+He currently teaches at the Fashion Institute of Technology in New York City and at Sarah Lawrence College.